PhoenixTestOps/DevOpsVisuals/.gitlab/issue_templates/onboarding.md

     > Happy first day at GitLab!
 We're excited that have you on the team!
     > Please use this link [link] to access our swag store and order some GitLab swag to celebrate your arrival!

-1. [ ] People Ops (Admin): remove user from the [Google 'New Users' group](https://admin.google.com/gitlab.com/AdminHome?groupId=new-users@gitlab.com&chromeless=1#OGX:Group).
+1. [ ] People Ops (Admin): Remove user from the [Google 'New Users' group](https://admin.google.com/gitlab.com/AdminHome?groupId=new-users@gitlab.com&chromeless=1#OGX:Group).
 This causes 2FA enforcement for the user.
 1. [ ] People Ops (Admin): [Invite to autoconnect](https://about.gitlab.com/handbook/general-onboarding/onboarding-processes/#add-beamy) on [Beamy](https://app.suitabletech.com/).
 1. [ ] New team member: Log in on [Beamy](https://about.gitlab.com/handbook/communication/#beamy-guidelines) and explore the office.
 1. [ ] People Ops (Specialist): Order [business cards](https://about.gitlab.com/handbook/general-onboarding/onboarding-processes/#b-cards) for new team member.